Christian fellowships of "the Remnants" movement

-Remnant movement fellowships are a loosely organized branch of the Latter Day Saint movement formed by individuals who accept alleged divine revelations received by Denver Snuffer Jr., an attorney excommunicated from The Church of Jesus Christ of Latter-day Saints (LDS Church) in 2013.
+Covenant Christians, also known as Remnant movement fellowships, are a loosely organized branch of the Latter Day Saint movement formed by individuals who accept alleged divine revelations received by Denver Snuffer Jr., an attorney excommunicated from The Church of Jesus Christ of Latter-day Saints (LDS Church) in 2013.
+Despite claiming he is not a chosen prophet of God, Denver Snuffer acts as an intermediary, effectively serving as the movement’s primary provider of revelation.
 Participants in the movement generally feel called to personal and social renewal in preparation for Christ's eventual second coming.
 According to movement beliefs, participants anticipate a coming time when remnants remain within the fully restored covenant with Jesus Christ, an allusion to a belief that "The Bible, Book of Mormon, and modern revelation through the Prophet Joseph Smith, prophesy that the gospel of Jesus Christ would shift from the Gentile stewards of the gospel back to Israel in the last days."
 The movement places a renewed focus on individual communion with God, gifts of the spirit, tangible expressions of faith, and the eventual establishment of Zion.

 Participants are Mormon dissidents and supra-denominational Christians.
 Its individual fellowships are autonomous and lack affiliation with or oversight from the LDS Church.